-Product Liability/Consumer Law
+Product Liability and Consumer Law

 The Australian Consumer Law contains incredibly powerful provisions, which we have been able to utilise on countless occasions to secure recoveries on complex product liability claims.